lightbend/config/README.md

    in system properties and the environment, for example).
    This could be done using the same syntax as `include`, potentially.
 It is not a backward-compatible change though.
+ - substitutions with fallbacks; this could be something like `${foo.bar,baz,null}` where it would look up `foo.bar`, then `baz`, then finally fall back to null.
+One question is whether entire nested objects would be allowed as fallbacks.

 ## Rationale